January 13, 2022

 Using a screen recording app like Loom, you can create these videos as you’re performing key tasks on your platform (like logging in, etc.).
 Turn Loom on, narrate as you go and boom!
 You’ve got a tutorial.

-This empowers customers to solve common questions by themselves, so they’re spending time chatting with a robot, and your customer support can handle higher-priority issues.
+This empowers customers to solve common questions by themselves, so they’re spending less time chatting with a robot, and your customer support can handle higher-priority issues.

 And if it’s successful, it’ll also reduce the number of inquiries to your customer success team.